larntz/lemmy-directory/content/community/lemmy.world/emulation_on_android.md

 ---
-title: "Emulation on Android OS"
+title: "EOA (deleted community)"
 name: "emulation_on_android"
-description: "A place to discuss about emulation and virtualization on Android**RULES:**- Be kind and respectful to each other.- No requesting, or posting links to, game ROMs or ISOs, or sites to find them.- Add relevant title tags to your posts, like so: [tag] *your title***[Emulators List](https://lemmy.world/post/188496)**"
+description: "[Will be deleted soon](https://lemmy.world/post/259048)A place to discuss about emulation and virtualization on AndroidRULES:- Be kind and respectful to each other.- No requesting, or posting links to, game ROMs or ISOs, or sites to find them.- Add relevant title tags to your posts, like so: [tag] *your title*[Emulators List](https://lemmy.world/post/188496)Share the community: https://lemmy.world/c/emulation_on_androidIf you are on mobile you can use [Jerboa for Lemmy](https://play.google.com/store/apps/details?id=com.jerboa) app but post' formats might be broken."
 type: community
-date: "2023-06-16 22:57:12"
+date: "2023-06-19 11:36:36"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/emulation_on_android"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 1
+subscribers: 15
-posts: 2
+posts: 4
-comments: 2
+comments: 5
-weight: 2
+weight: 4
-dau: 2
+dau: 1
-wau: 2
+wau: 4
-mau: 2
+mau: 4
 instances:
 - "lemmy_world"
 tags: